Farnese Collection: History

-The items in the collection were acquired or requisitioned by Cardinal Alessandro Farnese, who became Pope Paul III (1534–1549).
 Classical artworks were routinely uncovered in Roman lands, and during the Italian Renaissance had become much desired.
 Many were family heirlooms of prominent families in Rome.
-Alessandro purchased the Sassi and Bernardino Fabio collections, confiscated the Colonna collection, and received the collection of Cardinal Federico Cesi as a donation.
+Alessandro Farnese purchased the Sassi and Bernardino Fabio collections, confiscated the Colonna collection, and received the collection of Cardinal Federico Cesi as a donation.
 Other works were bought in the antiques market, including works that were appearing as part of excavations and construction throughout the city.
 Michelangelo had designed internal niches to display statuary in the massive Palazzo Farnese (1546) in Rome.

 Many of the most famous works in the Farnese collection, such as the Farnese Hercules and the Farnese Bull, Flora, Gladiator, Athena, and others were all found at the Baths of Caracalla.

 The Farnese collection was further enlarged by the Pope's nephew, another Cardinal Alessandro, by the purchase of the Del Bufalo and Cesarini collections.
 It also included the inheritance left in 1587 by Margaret of Parma, the widow first of Alessandro de Medici and then of Ottavio Farnese.
 She also possessed a collection of famous engraved gems, which formerly belonged to Lorenzo de' Medici, including the Farnese Cup, and important marble sculptures such as the Pergamene statues.

 The Farnese's trusted collector and antiquarian Fulvio Orsini aided in shopping for other works and on his death, left his collection of gems, coins and busts to Odoardo Farnese.
 Among the works were two statues of Hercules and two statues of Flora; the two Gladiators were placed beneath the arches of the courtyard of the Palazzo; while the Farnese Bull was placed in a special enclosure in the second courtyard.